rohitravishankar/sample-codes/Maze/README.md

 1. Line 1 is the nearest meeting cell of two given cells

 2. Line 2 is the maximum number of entry points (incoming edges) for any cell in the maze.
+3. Line 3 is the maximum length of the cycle present in the maze